-Other roles and responsibilities would include being an Editor for the British Neuroscience Association (BNA) student newsletter initiatives BNA KCL local student group representative, committee member for the Joint DTP MRC between London-Warwick (organising careers seminar events, joint conferences etc.), KCL MRC DTP Student Representative, Graduate Teaching Assistant (GTA) across Neuroscience and Psychology courses at KCL, Consultant for SME’s and a few related positions.
+Ryan is an Editor for the British Neuroscience Association (BNA) student newsletter initiative, as well as a BNA KCL local student group representative.
+Within the DTP, he serves as a committee member for the Joint DTP MRC between London-Warwick (organising careers seminar events, joint conferences etc.) and as a KCL MRC DTP Student Representative.
+He is actively involved as a Graduate Teaching Assistant (GTA) across Neuroscience and Psychology courses at KCL, and works as a Consultant for SME’s.

 LinkedIn: Ryan A Stanyard